Cairns Airport: History

+Virgin Australia announced in December of that same year that they would be commencing a daily direct service to Tokyo-Haneda to be launched on 28 June 2023 with the newly arrived Boeing 737 Max 8 fleet.

-In early 2023 it was announced that the International Terminal (Terminal 1) would undergo its first major upgrade in April 2023 to a value of AUD$40-50 million.
+In early 2023, it was announced that the International Terminal (Terminal 1) would undergo its first major upgrade in April 2023 to a value of AUD$40–50 million.
 The announced upgrades would be rolled out in stages to 'minimise passenger disruptions', the first of which would feature the installation of four new glass air-bridges and the re-cladding of the exterior of the building.

+In December 2023 the airport, like all of greater Cairns, was greatly affected by the severe weather during and in the aftermath of Tropical Cyclone Jasper forcing it to close for several days.
+In March 2024 it was announced that both Cairns and Mackay Airports would run on 100% renewable energy sources from 2025.

 Facilities

 Terminals

 The airport has two passenger terminals on the eastern side of the airport on reclaimed mangrove swamp.
 They are approximately 6 km north of the Cairns Central Shopping Centre and situated on Airport Avenue off Sheridan Street (Captain Cook Highway).
-The terminals are in two separate buildings 200 m from one another.
-The Domestic terminal is number 2 and it has five jet bridges and 17 gates, while the International Terminal is number 1 and it currently has six jet bridges and ten gates in total.
+The terminals are in separate buildings 200 m from one another.
+The Domestic Terminal is number 2, and has five jet bridges and 17 gates.
+The International Terminal is number 1, and has six jet bridges and ten gates in total.

+A large and dedicated air-freight terminal termed the: 'Cairns Regional Trade Distribution Centre' was announced by the Queensland State Government Ministers in 2022.
+This facility will feature a 2400 square meter freight logistics hub and aim to improve the AU$40.4 million in food and agricultural exports through the airport.
+This is situated partially atop the former general aviation runway 12/30.

 Runways

-The airport has a single runway which is 3156 m long.
+The airport has a single runway (15/33) which is 3156 m long.
 The flight path to the north of the main runway is located directly overhead Cairns' northern beach suburbs.
 The flight path to the south is located directly over central Cairns.
 A smaller (925 m) runway 12/30 that was used for general aviation lies to the east; its final approach crossed the main runway.
-As of April 2011 this runway is closed and has been converted to a helipad area.
+As of April 2011 this runway was closed and had been converted to a helipad area before the freight terminal's construction.